Beautiful cottage, great holiday....we will be back.

-This cosy fisherman's cottage is set in an awe-inspiring location nestling in two acres of private ground sweeping down to the very edge of Priest's Cove in the heart of National Trust land.
+This cosy fisherman's cottage is set in an awe-inspiring location nestling in two acres of private grounds sweeping down to the very edge of Priest's Cove in the heart of National Trust land.
 The west facing garden room offers breathtaking views over the majestic Brisons Rocks and the vast expanse of the Atlantic Ocean.

 The market town of St. Just is a short drive away with a good selection of shops, galleries and pubs offering a range of different cuisines.
 From here you are ideally positioned to explore this wild and rugged peninsular either by foot on the coastal path or by car.